marsiehgoumohammad-lang/negaresh-yar-v1/docs/ARCHITECTURE.md

 All interfaces must be designed for mobile first.

-Desktop layouts are extensions of mobile layouts.
+Desktop is an adaptation of mobile experience.

 ---

-# Build Restriction
+# Development Rules

-The implementation agent must not:
+Do not:

-- Change architecture.
+- Add unnecessary packages.
-- Add features.
+- Create unnecessary abstractions.
-- Install packages without permission.
+- Change architecture without permission.

-- Modify database structure without approval.
+Keep the V1 implementation simple and maintainable.